tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 var MyPolicy = new AuthorizationPolicy(Requirements, RequiredAuthenticationSchemes);
 ```

-In creating a policy a common way is to use the [AuthorizationPolicyBuilder](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationpolicybuilder
+A common way in creating a policy is to use the [AuthorizationPolicyBuilder](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationpolicybuilder
 ) class.

-The use of the `AuthorizationPolicyBuilder` class provides properties and methods thus allowing to easily add requirements regarding authentication schemes, claims, roles and even use assertion functions of the form `Func<AuthorizationHandlerContext, bool>`.
+The `AuthorizationPolicyBuilder` class provides properties and methods allowing to easily add requirements regarding authentication schemes, claims, roles and even use assertion functions of the form `Func<AuthorizationHandlerContext, bool>`.

 ```
-var policy = new AuthorizationPolicyBuilder() .AddAuthenticationSchemes(CookieAuthenticationDefaults.AuthenticationScheme)
+AuthorizationPolicy policy = new AuthorizationPolicyBuilder()
+    .AddAuthenticationSchemes(CookieAuthenticationDefaults.AuthenticationScheme)
     .RequireAuthenticatedUser()
     .RequireRole("Admininstrator")
     .RequireClaim("Department", "IT")
     .RequireAssertion(ctx =>
     {
         return ctx.User.HasClaim("Specialty", "SystemEngineer");
     })
     .Build();
 ```

 The `Build()` method returns an `AuthorizationPolicy` instance.

 #### Registering a Policy

-A policy must be registered with the authorization middleware under a unique name.
+A policy must be registered with the authorization middleware **under a unique name**.

+In the following example
+- the `options` parameter is an instance of the [AuthorizationOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationoptions) class, while
-The `policy` parameter in the following example is an instance of the `AuthorizationPolicyBuilder` class.
+-  the `policy` parameter is an instance of the `AuthorizationPolicyBuilder` class.

+The following example illustrates the most common way in creating a policy and registering it at the same time.

 ```
 builder.Services.AddAuthorization(options =>
 {
-    options.AddPolicy("POLIY_NAME", policy => {
+    options.AddPolicy("POLICY_NAME", policy => {
-        // code here
+        .AddAuthenticationSchemes(CookieAuthenticationDefaults.AuthenticationScheme)
+        .RequireAuthenticatedUser()
+        .RequireRole("Admininstrator")
+        .RequireClaim("Department", "IT")
+        .RequireAssertion(ctx =>
+        {
+            return ctx.User.HasClaim("Specialty", "SystemEngineer");
+        })
     });
 });
 ```